This year, for the first time, The Web Conference 2018 will include the Challenges Track.

 We are therefore calling for organisers to propose challenges to be run before and during the conference.
 Each challenge will be centred around a specific task or problem, attracting participants to propose solutions and compete on the basis of a clear and formal evaluation (e.g. based on a shared benchmark).
 A challenge submission should contain information about the task/problem addressed, its significance, what will be required from the participants to provide, and the criteria under which each participant’s solution will be evaluated.

 The Web Conference Challenges is an official track of the conference.
 Challenge organisers will therefore request from participants to provide, in addition to their participation to the challenge, a paper describing the proposed solution and, when relevant, self-assessments related to the defined criteria for evaluation.
 These papers will have to be peer-reviewed by experts relevant to the challenge task, and will be published in the official satellite proceedings of the conference.

 More information about the format of the challenge participant papers will be available at the time of organizing the challenges.

-- Mathieu d’Aquin (Insight Centre for Data Analytics, NUI Galway)
+- Mathieu d’Aquin (Insight Centre for Data Analytics National University of Ireland Galway, Ireland)

 Contact: challengechairs (at) www2018.thewebconf.org

 Your submission should describe a challenge to be organised as part of The Web Conference 2018.
 It should be made as a pdf document through the easychair system (at https://easychair.org/conferences/?conf=www2018satellites, selecting the “Challenges” Track).